die-wegmeister/Wegmeister.DatabaseStorage/Readme.md

 ## Add DatabaseStorage using the new Neos Form-Builder

 You can also use the DatabseStorage with the new [Neos.Form.Builder](https://github.com/neos/form-builder).
 You should be able to simply add DatabaseStorage as a finisher to your formular.

 Don't forget to set an (unique) `identifier`!

+## ToDos

+[ ] Add translations
+[ ] Update package to work with Neos 4.0
+[ ] Add the ability to remove a single entry